Margot Honecker: Post-GDR exile

-On 19 July 2008, on the occasion of the 29th anniversary of the Sandinista revolution in Nicaragua, Honecker was awarded the order for cultural independence "Rubén Dario" from President Daniel Ortega.
+On 19 July 2008, on the occasion of the 29th anniversary of the Sandinista revolution in Nicaragua, Honecker was awarded the "Rubén Dario" order for cultural independence from President Daniel Ortega.
 The award was in recognition of Honecker's untiring support of the national campaign against illiteracy in the 1980s.
 This honor was Honecker's first public appearance since the fall of the Berlin Wall.
-Honecker was reported to have said she was grateful for the honor; but said nothing publicly.
+Honecker was reported to have said she was grateful for the honor, but said nothing publicly.
 The left-wing heads of state of Paraguay and Venezuela, Fernando Lugo and Hugo Chávez, also took part in the celebrations in Managua.

 To the day she died, Honecker continued to defend the old East Germany and identified herself as a hardline Communist.
 In October 2009, Honecker celebrated the 60th anniversary of the founding of the GDR with former Chilean exiles who had sought asylum in East Germany.
 She participated in singing a patriotic East German song and gave a short speech in which she stated that East Germans "had a good life in the GDR" and that many felt that capitalism has made their lives worse.
 In 2011, author Frank Schuhmann published a book entitled Letzte Aufzeichnungen – Für Margot (Final Notes – For Margot in English) based on the 400-page diary kept by Erich Honecker during his stay in Berlin's Moabit prison beginning in July 1992.
 The diary was given to the author by Margot Honecker.

-On 2 April 2012, Honecker gave an interview where she defended the GDR, attacked those who helped to "destroy" it, and complained about her pension.
+On 2 April 2012, Honecker gave an interview during which she defended the GDR, attacked those who helped to "destroy" it, and complained about her pension.
 She felt that there was no need for people to climb over the Berlin Wall and lose their lives.
 She suggested that the GDR was a good country and that the demonstrations were driven by the GDR's enemies.
 "The GDR also had its foes.
 That's why we had the Stasi," she said.

-In a 2012 interview with Das Erste she labelled Mikhail Gorbachev a "traitor" for his reforms and called the defectors of East Germany "criminals and terrorists."
-She said that the Federal Republic of Germany, the European Union, and the United States will collapse.
-She also said that she supports Russian president Vladimir Putin.
+In a 2012 interview with Das Erste, Honecker labelled Mikhail Gorbachev a "traitor" for his reforms and called the defectors of East Germany "criminals and terrorists."
+She said that the Federal Republic of Germany, the European Union, and the United States would collapse.

 Death

 Margot Honecker died in Santiago on 6 May 2016, at the age of 89.
-On her death the historian Hubertus Knabe, director of the Berlin-Hohenschönhausen Memorial, said that "she never critically reflected on what she had done.
-Up until her death she was an evil, unrepentant woman."
-Her funeral was described by German media as "bizarre" and featuring 50 "diehard" communists with East German flags.
+Her funeral was described by German media as "bizarre", featuring 50 "diehard" communists with East German flags.
 Victims associations and Roland Jahn, Federal Commissioner for the Stasi Records, criticised the funeral.